acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 ##MY IDEA
 ------------
-In fact, current tool help you to achieve something more interesting, open the window really new always on top, normally you have to do more than one clic, but it does not works for all windows, all the orders now can be achieved in a clic, earlier in the old fhasion alt-tab behavior, you had to minimum press the control ctrl to be sure the window is on front even after selected it as a white border around the thumbnail, but not under always on top window and maybe under.
+In fact, current tool help you to achieve something more interesting, open the window really new always on top, normally you have to do more than one clic, but it does not works for all windows, all the orders now can be achieved in a `click`, earlier in the old fhasion alt-tab behavior, you had to minimum press the control ctrl to be sure the window is on front even after selected it as a white border around the thumbnail, but not under always on top window and maybe under.

 AHK use ^ + # ! respectively for control,shift,windows,alt keys
 ~ $ * are other chars for appliance of the detection, maybe you could start from here, untested on others OS.